mvaled/mvaled-github-io-sources/content/2025/reviving-this-blog.rst

 Nevertheless, I still need CSS for the generated HTML from reStructuredText.
 So this is still an ongoing experiment.

-I'm also using HTMX_ to boost the links, and the `Material Icon SGV`_ for the icons of the color scheme selector.
+I'm also using HTMX_ to boost the links, and the `Material Icon SVG`_ for the icons of the color scheme selector.